Queensland Travel Guide

 Queensland is Australia’s second-largest state and the perfect holiday destination.

-The history of Queensland is very interesting too.
-Capitan James Cook discovered the Queensland coast and azure waters of Cape Tribulation.
-Nowadays Cooktown offers great re-enactment of this significant event.
+The history of Queensland is fascinating.
+Captain James Cook discovered the Queensland coast and azure waters of Cape Tribulation.
+Nowadays, Cooktown offers a great re-enactment of this significant event, giving visitors a chance to experience a piece of history.

-On the south of Brisbane is the famous Gold Coast with its 300 days of sunshine per year.
-Their theme parks will give multiple hours of great fun, while Hinterland with emerald-green waterfalls and rainforests will offer visitors a marvellous holiday.
+On the south of Brisbane lies the famous Gold Coast, known for its 300 days of sunshine per year.
+The theme parks located here offer hours of great fun, while the Hinterland, with its emerald-green waterfalls and rainforests, offers visitors a marvelous holiday experience.

-Let’s start from Australia’s last undeveloped frontiers – Cape York, holly grail to all 4WD enthusiasts.
+Let’s start our journey from Australia’s last undeveloped frontiers – Cape York.
+It’s considered the holy grail for all 4WD enthusiasts and offers an unforgettable adventure experience.

 The Cape York Region

-The best moment when visiting Cape York is when you place your feet next to the sign and the end of the peninsula.
-Believe me, it is a very rewarding feeling.
+One of the most rewarding moments when visiting Cape York is standing next to the sign marking the end of the peninsula.

 Weipa Average Temperatures and Rainfall